HUFS-AIMLAB/PAIP2021-Challenge/README.md

 This repository is licensed under the MIT License

 ## Contact
-If you have any questions, feel free to contact Hwanseung Yoo through Email (wazs555@hufs.ac.kr) or Github issues
+If you have any questions, feel free to contact Hwanseung Yoo through Email (wazs555@hufs.ac.kr) or Github issues.